 By Claire Hegstrom

 The holidays are the perfect time of year to treat yourself and your loved ones, and reflect on all the hard work you’ve put into keeping your finances in check through the year’s ups and downs.
-Before you break the bank (and your budget) on buying gifts with your savings funds or credit cards, consider utilizing your credit card rewards to make the season merry and bright!
+Before you break the bank (and your budget) buying gifts with your savings or with credit cards, consider utilizing your credit card rewards to make the season merry and bright!